dannypagano/dannypagano.github.io/README.md

 # brownfox

-A minimal portfolio theme for Jekll.
+A minimal portfolio theme for Jekyll.

 ## Installation